zatsepinvl/effective-craft/books/clean-coder.md

 #####Work Ethic
 - Commit the principles and patterns of software design to memory and strive to conform your software to them.
+- It is not your employer's responsibility to give you time you need to learn.
 - Do not entrust your career to your employer.
 - 40 hours a week are for your employer / 20 hours a week are for you.
 - Be conversant with: